zacanger/niddesa/text/generated-translations/mahaniddesa/10-sinhala-amazon.md

 What is being done.
 The house is turned over.
 Lord, by someone This is known by the prognotizing, touches,
 They were not suspicious of it.
-Abundant habits of the genitoural incarnate Nirvana was located in Nirvana.
-Nirvana
+Abundant habits of the genitoural incarnate Nibbana was located in Nibbana.
+Nibbana
 The ends are made.
 Voriyindiya Sitindiya
-Pancavinia was commonly practiced, descended to Nirvana Wei.
-Nirvana has been stabbed by Lord WeiThis doctrine is discreet Known.
+Pancavinia was commonly practiced, descended to Nibbana Wei.
+Nibbana has been stabbed by Lord WeiThis doctrine is discreet Known.
 It was seen, the reflexes were touches.

 I am a skeptical of it (i) Siri Indiriya